 A House not an Apartment

-Most internationally location independant folks (backpackers gypsys, vagabonds, wanderers etc.) cut costs by living in a city center in a furnished apartment/condo or a hostel.
+Most internationally location independant folks (backpackers gypsys, vagabonds, wanderers etc.) cut costs by living in city center in a furnished apartment/condo or a hostel.
 These are extremely cheap and can be flexible.
-They also use hotels for shorter stays, no need to connect up a maid, cook etc for just a week long stay.
+They also use hotels like the hotels in Blackpool which are quite pleasant and budget-friendly for shorter stays, no need to connect up a maid, cook etc for just a week-long stay.
 However when you have a family of 6 a 2 bedroom apartment might work (bed options: trundles, bunkbeds, couches, floor etc. :) but the noise we generate and keeping kids cooped up in a 2 bedroom apartment is just not going to work.
 So we’re looking for a standalone house.
 We’ll of course make exceptions on a short term basis, but even hotels are difficult for 6 of us.

 The rest is negotiable, but things on the list include